-On the other hand, when you find a professional photographer, with a great camera, an good eye for the best angles and all the lenses to do the job right, you’ll get some next-level results.
-I’m talking about the kind of pictures that do more than just providing basic information.
+On the other hand, when you find a professional photographer with a great camera, a good eye for the best angles, and all the lenses to do the job right, you’ll get next-level results.
+I’m talking about the kind of pictures that do more than just provide basic information.
 They’ll emphasize the property’s best characteristics and do most of the selling for you.

-Even if a property isn’t inherently gorgeous, a skilled photographer can still make most scenes look a lot better than an amateur with a camera phone will be able to.
+Even if a property isn’t inherently gorgeous, a skilled photographer can still make most scenes look better than an amateur with a camera phone.

-And think about it – if you’re able to sell a property faster, and maybe even for more money, don’t you think it’s worth it?
+And think about it, if you can sell a property faster, and maybe even for more money, don’t you think it’s worth it?

 Even though most Craigslist photographers will be happy to work on the cheap – don’t forget that there are some situations where a higher investment in this area is easy to justify.

 And of course, just like with any contracted job, don’t pay for the service until you have the final product.

 It's prudent to remember, on a marketplace like Craigslist – even though most people will be reasonably honest, competent, and trustworthy, not everyone fits this profile.